btilmon/illumiGrad/README.md

 Feel free to contribute to the following efforts, or other useful efforts not listed:

 * Extending illumiGrad to work with only stereo cameras.
-This is possible since we get metric depth from stereo.
+This is possible since we get metric depth from stereo, which enables treating one of the cameras as a depth camera.
 * Implement a local pose graph over ~5 frame window.
 This might alleviate needing a decent initial calibration since we have more data (not sure).
 * Add coarse pose estimation loss to help with optimization.
 Must be lightweight (sparse optical flow for example).